poornimasworks/Learning-app-for-kids-/README.md

 -Emotion UI     - Helps kids to learn some emotions.

-You can simply run this in VS code.
+You can simply run this in VS code and if you found useful, please ⭐ the repository.